taylorjohn/knock_d_out/README.md

 ![KNOCK'D OUT!!](https://github.com/taylorjohn/knock_d_out/blob/579beebdc10e462d2563c5cb9b0e9273ea9693c2/art/background_mini_text.png "KNOCK'D OUT!!")

-Player Moves In GAME
+Player Key Down Event Moves In GAME
 ------

 K_LEFT
-⋅⋅* Dodge to left
+Press the Left Arrow Key will make the Player Dodge to left

 K_RIGHT
-⋅⋅* Dodge to right
+Press the Right Arrow Key will make the Player Dodge to right

 K_Down
-⋅⋅* Once: Block
-⋅⋅* Twice rapidly ducking
+Press the Down Arrow Key will make the Player Block K_Down, K_Down
+Press the Down Arrow KeyTwice rapidly will make the Player duck

 K_SPACE
-⋅⋅* If pressed between rounds, Coach's encouraging advice can increase Player's stamina
+Press the space bar between rounds, Coach's encouraging advice can increase Player's stamina

 K_W
-⋅⋅* Uppercut (if the number of stars is 1 or greater!)
+Press the W key will make the player perform an Uppercut (but only if if the number of stars is 1 or greater!)

 K_A
-⋅⋅* Left body blow
-⋅⋅* (when Player is knocked down pressing rapidly and he'll get up)
+Press the A key will make the player perform an Left body blow Press the A key (when Player is knocked down pressing rapidly and he'll get up)

 K_UP & K_A
-⋅⋅* pressing up and left punch punch to the left face
+Pressing the UP Arrow key and the A key together will make the player perform a left punch punch to the left face

 K_D
-⋅⋅* Left body blow
+Pressing the D key will make the player perform a Left body blow

 K_UP & K_D
-⋅⋅* pressing up and right punch punch to the left face
+Pressing the UP Arrow key and the D key together will make the player perform a right punch punch to the rightt face

 Time Events
 ------